Pluto: Atmosphere

+Natural satellites

 Pluto has five known natural satellites.
-The closest to Pluto is Charon.
+The largest and closest to Pluto is Charon.
 First identified in 1978 by astronomer James Christy, Charon is the only moon of Pluto that may be in hydrostatic equilibrium.
 Charon's mass is sufficient to cause the barycenter of the Pluto–Charon system to be outside Pluto.
 Beyond Charon there are four much smaller circumbinary moons.
 In order of distance from Pluto they are Styx, Nix, Kerberos, and Hydra.
 Nix and Hydra were both discovered in 2005, Kerberos was discovered in 2011, and Styx was discovered in 2012.
 The satellites' orbits are circular (eccentricity < 0.006) and coplanar with Pluto's equator (inclination < 1°), and therefore tilted approximately 120° relative to Pluto's orbit.
 The Plutonian system is highly compact: the five known satellites orbit within the inner 3% of the region where prograde orbits would be stable.

-The orbital periods of all Pluto's moons are linked in a system of orbital resonances and near resonances.
+The orbital periods of all Pluto's moons are linked in a system of orbital resonances and near-resonances.
 When precession is accounted for, the orbital periods of Styx, Nix, and Hydra are in an exact 18:22:33 ratio.
 There is a sequence of approximate ratios, 3:4:5:6, between the periods of Styx, Nix, Kerberos, and Hydra with that of Charon; the ratios become closer to being exact the further out the moons are.

 The Pluto–Charon system is one of the few in the Solar System whose barycenter lies outside the primary body; the Patroclus–Menoetius system is a smaller example, and the Sun–Jupiter system is the only larger one.
 The similarity in size of Charon and Pluto has prompted some astronomers to call it a double dwarf planet.
 The system is also unusual among planetary systems in that each is tidally locked to the other, which means that Pluto and Charon always have the same hemisphere facing each other — a property shared by only one other known system, Eris and Dysnomia.
 From any position on either body, the other is always at the same position in the sky, or always obscured.
 This also means that the rotation period of each is equal to the time it takes the entire system to rotate around its barycenter.

-In 2007, observations by the Gemini Observatory of patches of ammonia hydrates and water crystals on the surface of Charon suggested the presence of active cryo-geysers.

 Pluto's moons are hypothesized to have been formed by a collision between Pluto and a similar-sized body, early in the history of the Solar System.
 The collision released material that consolidated into the moons around Pluto.